sass/sass/proposal/color-4-new-spaces.changes.md

   resulting channel values.
 This allows more flexibility, while ensuring that `hsl` or `hwb` clamp out-of-gamut results.

+* Channel clamping and scaling for `hsl` and `hwb` colors is handled in the normalization process, rather than the individual functions.
+This also allows it to happen when normalizing the results of color manipulation or conversion.

 * Add missing `$weight` to the `color.invert()` signature, and return early when the specified weight is `0%` or `100%`.